Danielkruts52/Danielkruts52/README.md

 In my projects, I always try to add a new niche and the spirit of existentialism 🖤.

 ### Contact 📞
-You can always contact me via this email address 📧
-I am also on <span style="color:red;">Yandex mail</span>
+You can always contact me via this email address 📧 7danielwork7@gmail.com I am also on <font style="color:red;">Yandex mail</font>

 ### Time 🌐
 I am in the Moscow time zone 🏰 🇷🇺 🌆